Futrell/rfutils/README.md

 rfutils

 These are some various chunks of python that I've found useful to keep around.
-Many of them are useful, and some of them are just doodles that I haven't had a chance to use much yet.
+Many of them are useful, while some of them are just doodles that I haven't had a chance to use much yet.
 Some might be split off into their own modules if they keep growing.